ibm-cloud-docs/Cloudant/api/cloudant_query.md

 The indexing process traverses all of the fields in all the documents in the database.

-An example of creating a text index for all fields in all documents in a database is [available](#example-movies-demo-database).
+You can see an example of creating a text index for all fields in all documents in a database in the [example movies demo database](#example-movies-demo-database).

 Take care when you index all fields in all documents for large data sets, as it might be a resource-consuming activity.
 {: tip}